 Basal dose & F.Y.M add at the time of bed preparation.
 This basal dose & F.Y.M improve soil structure & provide nutrients gradually.

 - F.Y.M. – Ten ton /acre

 - 18:46:00 (Di-Ammonium Phosphate – D.A.P.)
 50 kg/acre

-Mostly Mulching is used in Strawberry cultivation, and before plantation, the mostly black and silver mulching paper is select.
+Mostly Mulching is used in Strawberry cultivation, and before plantation, mostly black and silver mulching paper is selected.

 The main use of plastic mulching is to maintain soil temperature and protect the roots from cold injury.

-Other advantages of mulching are it helps to reduced fruit decay, clean fruits, soil moisture conservation, saving irrigation water, preventing weed growth and lowering soil temperature during hot weather, and protecting flowers from frost.
+Other advantages of mulching are it helps to reduce fruit decay, cleans fruits, soil moisture conservation, saves irrigation water, prevents weed growth and lowers soil temperature during hot weather, and protects flowers from frost.

 Drip irrigation is used in strawberry cultivation.
 In the drip system, 1- 2 lateral lines of 16 mm, with dripper at every 30 cm and having the discharge of 2 or 4 liter/hour.

 Maintaining optimum soil moisture level is necessary as Strawberry is a relatively shallow-rooted plant and highly susceptible to drought.